Should I use mouthwash?

 Types of Mouthwash

-Benefits of Mouthwash
+Benefits of Using Mouthwash

-Freshens breath by killing the germs that cause bad breath
+Kills bacteria that cause bad breath

-Offers relief of dry mouth
+Provides relief for dry mouth

 When adding mouthwash to daily oral hygiene habits, you may wonder: is it best practice to rinse with these products before or after brushing your teeth?